 I’m using this site to learn more about web development and design.
 I’m tired of silos and bloated content management systems, so I’m trying to be more DIY and Indieweb.

 My next step will be building out a template and multi-page publishing capabilities, likely with Jekyll.
-My next steps will be fully indiewebifying this site, building out RSS capabilities and more navigational features, and possibly incorporating a photo blog section.
+My next steps will be creating a custom taxonomy, fully indiewebifying this site, and more navigational features, and possibly incorporating a photo blog section.
 I’m also thinking about building a hyper-narcissitic, cross-platform lifestream/microblog with Known and/or Micro.blog.

 Yes, I am trying for a vaguely Wordperfect 5.1 aesthetic.
 I think I’m doing this because it puts me back to when I was a tween writing things and creating stuff on an old 286 in the basement.
 It was already an ancient computer even then.
 Fonts are currently IBM Plex Mono and Merriweather Serif, both via Google Fonts.